jayeshchowdary/telegram-mcp

 - macOS: Install via Homebrew:

-- Windows: Download from python.org
+brew install python@3.13 - Windows: Download from python.org

 - Linux: Use your package manager (e.g.,

-sudo apt install python3.13
+sudo apt install python3.13)

 Install uv Package Manager